0

 • Location: Act 2, Keph

 A ranged snake boss with summoning potential.
 Very fast movement speed is a major plus for mapping.
-The ranged attack style means Kabala stays at distance and takes less direct damage.
-May summon ant minions if that ability carries over to tamed form.
-The 240% damage modifier is below average, but the safety of ranged attacks and very fast speed could compensate.
-Community members noted the 40% increased physical damage taken curse she applies to enemies is useful for party support.
+The 40% increased physical damage taken curse she applies to enemies is useful for party support.
+Below-average raw damage but the safety of ranged attacks and very fast speed could compensate.

 • Stats: 203% Life | 281% Damage | 0% Fire Res | Fast Movement | Small AoE | Melee/Narrow Cone | Fast Animations